 - Get Involved

-Following expulsion from France the staff and students moved initially to Old Hall in Hertfordshire.
-Some staff students stayed in Hertfordshire (now St. Edmunds College) while others moved north.
-In 1799, the bishop of the Northern District, William Gibson, negotiated the purchase of the land on which Ushaw was built from Sir Edward Smythe a member of a local Catholic family.
+Following expulsion from France, the staff and students moved initially to Old Hall in Hertfordshire.
+Some staff and students stayed in Hertfordshire (now St. Edmunds College) while others moved north.
+In 1799, the bishop of the Northern District, William Gibson, negotiated the purchase of the land on which Ushaw was built from Sir Edward Smythe, a member of a local Catholic family.

 When Ushaw closed as a seminary, the garden and grounds became overgrown.
 After years of being left unattended, a group of volunteer gardeners began working to restore the gardens, and to recreate the former beauty of the grounds.
 The gardens formally reopened in Autumn of 2014.

-Ushaw has a short tour of the gardens, laid out below, which will give visitors to our wonderful gardens the full experience, and guide you towards the less easily spotted of great locations within our grounds.
+Ushaw has a short tour of the gardens, laid out below, which will give visitors the full experience, and guide you towards the more hidden locations within our grounds.

 When looking south over the garden with the main building behind you, to your right is St. Cuthbert’s chapel which was opened in 1889.
 This replaced an earlier chapel from 1848 that had been designed by Augustus Welby Pugin.
 To your left is the “Big Library” that was built in 1852, at the same time as the terrace.
 At that time, the formal part of the gardens was designed and implemented.
 The building of the library and terrace were funded by Fr Thomas Wilkinson who was the last surviving priest to have been trained at Douai.